The-Last-Mile-JS/backend-unit-testing/README.md

 # backend-unit-testing
-Code for testing the correctness of the students' codes at backend side.
+A code runner, which uses the Tape framework, that tests the correctness of the students' codes using unit-test files on the backend NodeJS environment.